apache/hudi/docs/_docs/1_4_powered_by.md

 ## Articles

+You can check out [our blog pages](https://hudi.apache.org/blog.html) for content written by our committers/contributors.

 1. ["The Case for incremental processing on Hadoop"](https://www.oreilly.com/ideas/ubers-case-for-incremental-processing-on-hadoop) - O'reilly Ideas article by Vinoth Chandar
 2. ["Hoodie: Uber Engineering's Incremental Processing Framework on Hadoop"](https://eng.uber.com/hoodie/) - Engineering Blog By Prasanna Rajaperumal
 3. ["New – Insert, Update, Delete Data on S3 with Amazon EMR and Apache Hudi"](https://aws.amazon.com/blogs/aws/new-insert-update-delete-data-on-s3-with-amazon-emr-and-apache-hudi/) - AWS Blog by Danilo Poccia